 In mergers and acquisitions (M&A) a Creeping Takeover, also known as Creeping Tender Offer, is the gradual purchase of the target company’s shares.
-The strategy of a creeping takeover is to gradually acquire target shares through the open market with the goal of gaining a controlling interest.
+The strategy of a creeping takeover is to gradually acquire shares of the target through the open market, with the goal of gaining a controlling interest.

 Understanding Creeping Takeover